inmatura/aws.inmatura.com/docs/jupyterhub-ami/launch.md

-# Getting started with the JupyterHub AMI

-## Launching the JupyterHUb AMI on EC2
+# Launching the JupyterHUb AMI in EC2

 1. Log in to AWS with a user with administrative privileges
 1. Navigate to the